kristianmandrup/blade/README.md

 I uploaded a demo sketch file and the generated HTML files which shows some magic.
 Have a quick look here:

-###1.
-My sketch file:

 <img width= "100%" src = "https://raw.githubusercontent.com/sskyy/blade/master/demo/1.png"/>

-You may notice the special layer names such as `[btn]` or `input[text]`. `[***]` is what I called `directive`, similar to AngularJS's directive.
-The directive will tell blade what kind of dom element should be generate or this layer.
-And some powerful directives may generate scripts to make element interactive.
+You may notice the special layer names such as `[btn]` or `input[text]`. `[***]` is what I called `directive`, similar to Angular directives.
+The directive will tell blade what kind of dom element should be generated for a given layer.
+Also some directives may generate scripts to make element interactive.

 ###2.
 The Generated HTML: